Get Business Grants API Reference

 |

-A unix timestamp containing the date the purpose was added into the grants database. |
+An ISO 8601 datetime string of the date this purpose was added to the database. |

 grant - Grant!